-ORDINANCE 2017 - 15
+ORDINANCE 2019 - 14

-AN ORDINANCE OF THE BOARD OF COUNTY COMMISSIONERS OF NASSAU COUNTY, FLORIDA AMENDING ORDINANCE 99-18, AS AMENDED, KNOWN AS THE "NASSAU COUNTY DEVELOPMENT REVIEW REGULATIONS ORDINANCE"; SPECIFICALLY AMENDING SECTION 2, DEFINITIONS; AMENDING SECTION 3, DEVELOPMENT THAT DOES NOT REQUIRE PLATTING, ADDING SECTION 3.1.5, OPEN RURAL HOMESTEAD LAND SPLIT EXEMPTION; ADDING SECTION 3.1.6, PETITION FOR RELIEF FROM FAMILY HARDSHIP; PROVIDING SEVERABILITY; AND PROVIDING AN EFFECTIVE DATE.
+AN ORDINANCE OF THE BOARD OF COUNTY COMMISSIONERS OF NASSAU COUNTY, FLORIDA AMENDING ORDINANCE 99-18, AS AMENDED, KNOWN AS THE "NASSAU COUNTY DEVELOPMENT REVIEW REGULATIONS ORDINANCE"; SPECIFICALLY AMENDING SECTION 2, DEFINITIONS; AMENDING SECTION 3, DEVELOPMENT THAT DOES NOT REQUIRE PLATTING, SPECIFICALLY RESCINDING THROUGH DEVELOPMENT: SECTIONS 3.1.1 3.1.4, MINOR AMENDING SECTION 3.1.5, OPEN RURAL HOMESTEAD LAND SPLIT EXEMPTION; AMENDING SECTION 3.1.6, PETITION FOR RELIEF FROM FAMILY HARDSHIP AMENDING SECTION 5, SUBDIVISIONS, SPECIFICALLY AMENDING SECTION 5.4, CONNECTION; AND SECTION 5.5, STREET LIGHTING; PROVIDING FOR CODIFICATION; PROVIDING FOR SEVERABILITY; AND PROVIDING AN EFFECTIVE DATE.

-WHEREAS, the Board of County Commissioners has found it necessary to further amend Ordinance 99-18, as amended, to provide for requirements for a Family Hardship Development and an Open Rural Homestead Land Split Exemption; and
+WHEREAS, the Board of County Commissioners has found it necessary to further amend Ordinance 99-18, as amended.

-WHEREAS, the Planning and Zoning Board of Nassau County, Florida, conducted a public hearing on this proposed ordinance on June 6, 2017 and voted to recommend approval; and
+WHEREAS, the Planning and Zoning Board of Nassau County, Florida, conducted a public hearing on this proposed ordinance on April 16, 2019 and voted to recommend approval; and

-WHEREAS, the Board of County Commissioners of Nassau County, Florida conducted a public hearing on this proposed ordinance on June 12, 2017.
+WHEREAS, the Board of County Commissioners of Nassau County, Florida conducted a public hearing on this proposed ordinance on May 13, 2019.

-NOW, THEREFORE, BE IT ORDAINED, this 12th day of June, 2017 by the Board of County Commissioners of Nassau County, Florida, that Ordinance 99-18, as amended, be further amended as follows:
+NOW, THEREFORE, BE IT ORDAINED, by the Board of County Commissioners of Nassau County, Florida: